 CAWP has been tracking, studying and celebrating women in public office for four decades.
 Through its research, public service and education programs, it highlights the importance of women's distinctive contributions to the political process. - Olympia J. Snowe, Former United States Senator

 Within the growing and changing women’s political community, CAWP has been a constant for more than four decades.
 The Center plays many roles: researcher and scholar; keeper of the history, builder of bridges, convener of political women, educator for a variety of audiences and purposes, and non-partisan cheerleader for the women who step forward to lead.

 The Center’s initial co-directors were Dr. Ruth B. Mandel and Ida F.S.
 Schmertz.
 Mandel continued to lead the Center as its director for over 20 years until becoming director of CAWP’s parent organization, the Eagleton Institute of Politics, in 1995.
 Debbie Walsh served as acting director until Dr. Mary Hawkesworth assumed the directorship in 1998.
 When Hawkesworth stepped down in 2001, Walsh was appointed director, a post she continues to hold.

 CAWP’s scholars are nationally noted for their leadership in establishing and expanding the study of women in politics.
-In addition to Professor Mandel, CAWP’s senior scholars include Professor Susan J. Carroll and Professor Kira Sanbonmatsu, both professors of political science at Rutgers-New Brunswick.
-Dr. Kelly Dittmar is a CAWP scholar and assistant professor of political science at Rutgers-Camden.
+CAWP’s senior scholars include Professor Susan J. Carroll and Professor Kira Sanbonmatsu, both professors of political science at Rutgers-New Brunswick.
+Kelly Dittmar is a CAWP scholar and assistant professor of political science at Rutgers-Camden.